Tinkerforge/ptc-v2-bricklet/README.rst

 Toolchain (https://launchpad.net/gcc-arm-embedded/+download).
 You also need to install bricklib2 (https://github.com/Tinkerforge/bricklib2).

-You can either clone them directly in software/src/ or clone them in a separate folder and symlink them into software/src/ (ln -s bricklib_path/bricklib2 project_path/software/src/).
+You can either clone it directly in software/src/ or clone it in a separate folder and symlink it into software/src/
+(ln -s bricklib_path/bricklib2 project_path/software/src/).
 Finally make sure to have CMake installed (http://www.cmake.org/cmake/resources/software.html).